stanford-rc/globus.stanford.edu/server5.md

 * A Public IP address.

-  Even if you are only doing data transfer within Stanford, your system must be able to accept unsolicited connections from Globus.
+  Even if you are only doing data transfer within Stanford, your system must be able to accept unsolicited connections from Globus HQ, running in the Cloud.

 * Preferably, a server that you can dedicate to doing data transfer.

   Even with a single transfer, if configured appropriately, Globus will happily saturate a Gigabit or 10 Gigabit link.

-Once you have the above items, you should read the [Site Prep and Installation]({{ "server5/install.html" | relative_url }}) guide for information on how to prepare your system, and how to install Globus Connect Server.
+Once you have the above items, you should read the **Terminology Guide**, as GCSv5 brings some new terms compared to GCSv4.
+After that, you should read the **Pre-Installation Planning** guide to prepare your environment for GCSv5.

 {% include left-sidebar/transition.md %}